A look at IAMGOLD Corporation's (IAG) recent performance gives investors their first glimpse of hope.

 Technical Analysis of IAMGOLD Corporation (IAG)

-Analysing the last 5-days average volume posted by the [IAMGOLD Corporation, IAG], we can find that recorded value of 4.35 million was lower than the volume posted last year of 7.84 million.
-As of the previous 9 days, the stock’s Stochastic %D was 33.19%.
-Additionally, its Average True Range was 0.11.
+Looking closely at IAMGOLD Corporation (NYSE: IAG), its last 5-days average volume was 2.89 million, which is a drop from its year-to-date volume of 7.75 million.
+As of the previous 9 days, the stock’s Stochastic %D was 25.01%.
+Additionally, its Average True Range was 0.10.

-During the past 100 days, IAMGOLD Corporation’s (IAG) raw stochastic average was set at 4.84%, which indicates a significant decrease from 26.09% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 86.92% in the past 14 days, which was higher than the 77.57% volatility it showed in the past 100 days.
+During the past 100 days, IAMGOLD Corporation’s (IAG) raw stochastic average was set at 2.82%, which indicates a significant decrease from 15.22% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 72.74% in the past 14 days, which was lower than the 77.86% volatility it showed in the past 100 days.

 IAMGOLD Corporation (NYSE: IAG) Key Stats